Obscurantism: Appeal to emotion

 In the essay "Why I Am Not a Conservative" (1960), the economist Friedrich von Hayek said that political conservatism is ideologically unrealistic, because of the conservative person's inability to adapt to changing human realities and refusal to offer a positive political program that benefits everyone in a society.
 In that context, Hayek used the term obscurantism differently, to denote and describe the denial of the empirical truth of scientific theory, because of the disagreeable moral consequences that might arise from acceptance of fact.

 Deliberate obscurity

 The second sense of obscurantism denotes making knowledge abstruse, that is, difficult to grasp.
 In the 19th and 20th centuries obscurantism became a polemical term for accusing an author of deliberately writing obscurely, in order to hide his or her intellectual vacuousness.
-Philosophers who are neither empiricists nor positivists often are considered obscurantists when describing the abstract concepts of their disciplines.
-For philosophic reasons, such authors might modify or reject verifiability, falsifiability, and logical non-contradiction.
-From that perspective, obscure (clouded, vague, abstruse) writing does not necessarily indicate that the writer has a poor grasp of the subject, because unintelligible writing sometimes is purposeful and philosophically considered.
+From that perspective, obscure (clouded, vague, abstruse) writing does not necessarily indicate that the writer has a poor grasp of the subject, because unintelligible writing sometimes is purposeful.